zeroc-ice/ice-builder-xcode/README.md

 ### Xcode Build Rule

-To use Ice Builder for Xcodem=, you must create a custom build rule in your Xcode project.
+To use Ice Builder for Xcode, you must create a custom build rule in your Xcode project.
 For example:

 * __Process__: `*.ice`